RMIT University

 You must have:

-- Successfully completed an Australian bachelor degree (or equivalent overseas qualification) or
+- Successfully completed an Australian bachelor's degree (or equivalent overseas qualification); OR

-- A minimum of 8 years professional work experience in a related industry.
-Applicants with professional experience at a senior level that is less than 8 years may also be considered.
+- A minimum of eight years of professional work experience in a related industry.
+Applicants with professional experience at a senior level that is less than eight years may also be considered.

 English language requirements